ewhal/1339secure/README.md

-# 1339secure
+# pomfsecure
-Encrypted uploads to 1339.cf.
+Encrypted uploads to pomf.cf.

 If ran on a file, it will generate a strong but URL-friendly password, encrypt the file, upload it, and return the URL with the password appended.